Probate Fees V07.24

 2. It is agreed between all relevant parties at the outset who will act as our client and obtain the Grant, with no disputes or challenges to this arising in the course of the matter.

-3. If the estate is to be varied, then the terms of the variation is agreed by all relevant parties in a reasonable time.
+3. If the estate is to be varied, then the terms of the variation are agreed by all relevant parties in a reasonable time.

 4. There are no disputes between beneficiaries as to the division of the deceased’s assets, or any claims made under the Inheritance (Provision for Family and Dependants) Act 1975.